triamnetwork/triam-docs/docs/guides/anchor/federation-server.md

 ## Update Triam.toml

 Finally, others have to know the URL of your federation server.
-The [`triam.toml` file](../concepts/triam-toml.md) is publicly available file where others can find information about your Stellar integration.
+The [`triam.toml` file](../concepts/triam-toml.md) is publicly available file where others can find information about your Triam integration.
 It should always be stored at:

 `https://[YOUR DOMAIN]/.well-known/triam.toml`